 To ensure that reconciliation in South Sudan is driven and owned by the women; that it is survivor-centred and that it addresses all grievances to pave the way for a reconciled and healed South Sudan, the Women’s International Peace Centre in collaboration with CORDAID South Sudan, Search for Common Ground South Sudan, Initiative for Peace Communication and Centre for Inclusive Governance, Peace and Justice held consultative meetings with groups of women leaders in Juba, Yei, Wau and Bor.

-Download a copy of the Information Brief here: Women’s Perspectives on the Establishment of the Committee for Truth, Reconciliation and Healing in South Sudan
+Download a copy of the Information Brief here: Information Brief on the CTRH Bill in South Sudan (1)